-The designated eSafety governor is Paul Hart.
+The designated eSafety governor is Samantha Ball.

 Children today embrace new technologies as a source of information, education and entertainment.
 The use of digital technology is completely normal and integrated into their daily lives.
 Their confidence and skills in using this technology is typically high, but their knowledge and awareness of the inherent issues, risks and dangers is usually very low.
 It is important that children understand the online world and know how to use online technologies responsibly.

 Children and young people need to be empowered to keep themselves safe – this isn’t just a top down approach.
 Children will be children - pushing boundaries and taking risks.
 Teaching your child about technology should be seen as another part of keeping them safe, just like crossing the road or learning to swim.